How to Make a Raised Bed Garden with Cinder Blocks

 I just love how there is one big space plus lots of little spaces to plant.
 Each of the blocks has two smaller places to plant, so you can plant so many different things.
 Herbs, flowers, plants, whatever you want!
 (That’s like having a bunch of small pots; but these won’t blow away.)

 My daughter planted vegetables in the main section and marigolds in some of the small spaces.
 (Did you know marigolds repel some garden insects?)
+A garden tools set would have been helpful.

 Now if we could just keep the rabbits away…